rahi-lab/YeaZ-GUI/readme.md

 ### System requirements

-The software requires a standard computer with enough RAM to be able to make the image predictions.
-8GB RAM is enough to predict the 700 x 500px images provided as the test data.
-The RAM requirements scales linearly with the amount of image pixels.
+The software requires a standard computer with enough RAM to apply the neural network.
+8 GB RAM is enough to predict the 700 x 500 px image provided as the test data.
+The RAM requirements scales linearly with the number of image pixels.

 It was tested on OS X High Sierra (10.13.6), Windows 10 Education and Ubuntu 18.04.4.

 Package dependencies: The convolutional neural network relies on Keras with TensorFlow.
-The hungarian algorithm is implemented in the munkres package.
-Other than this, standard image processing and scientific computing libraries are used.
+The Hungarian algorithm is implemented in the munkres package.
+In addition, standard image processing and scientific computing libraries are used.

 Installation time is less than 5 minutes.

 ### Installation Steps

-1. Clone this repository.
+1. Clone this repository ("git clone https://github.com/lpbsscientist/YeaZ-GUI").
 2. Download the weights of the neural network under the following link: https://drive.google.com/file/d/1UTivmx_aEMpeGdOkCZO1CS9mcdJ3zmw2.
-Put it in the folder `/unet`.
+Put the file in the folder `/unet`.
 3. If you don't have conda or miniconda installed, download it from https://docs.conda.io/en/latest/miniconda.html.
 4. In the command line, create a virtual environment with python 3.6.8 with the command `conda create -n YeaZ python=3.6.8`.
 5. Activate that environment using `conda activate YeaZ`.